jennomics/WorkflowPaper/Data Submission.md

 ##Submitting contigs only
 Use this section if submitting only contigs, presumably in FASTA format

-STUFF HERE

-##Submitting scaffolds
-Only use this section if you are submitting scaffolds, in most cases assembly with A5 will render this step uneccessary.

-Before submitting your scaffolded genome, you will need to have available 4-5 files which are listed below.

-File types used in data submission:

-* AGP file (.agp).
-This is a file required by NCBI to describe scaffolding (if applicable)
-* FASTA file (.fasta).
-This is the standard file type for sequence data, produced in this case by A5-miseq
-* FSA file (.fsa).
-Same as a FASTA file but with a different extension
-* SQN file (.sqn).
-The file type for sequence data required by NCBI
-* SBT file (.sbt).
-This is a template file type used by NCBI

-##FASTA2AGP
-First, create the .agp file
-In the terminal, navigate to the directory containing your scaffolds file

-Run the fasta2agp.pl script included with A5 on the scaffold file output by the A5 assembly "my\_scaffolds.fasta".
-Syntax is:

-    perl fasta2agp.pl my_scaffolds.fasta > my_scaffolds.agp

-eg:

-    perl /Users/Madison/Desktop/a5_miseq_macOS_20140113/bin/fasta2agp.pl /Users/Madison/Desktop/a5_miseq_macOS_20140113/example/phiX.a5.final.scaffolds.fasta > phiX.a5.scaffolds.agp

-If this runs successfully then you should see a both the FSA and AGP files in your current directory.

-Important Note: NCBI considers a gap of less than 10 nucleotides to be "missing information" in a contig, not a gap between contigs (whereas A5 has no minimum gap size).
-Therefore NCBI requires that contigs separated by less than 10 nucleotides be merged.
-This script performs that merging, meaning that the number of contigs in the FSA file may be less than in your input file.
-Therefore we recommend counting the contigs in the FSA file:

-To count them in the terminal use the syntax

-    grep -c “>” name_of_your_.fsa_file

-Important Note: If after running the fasta2agp.pl script and counting the contigs you have the same number of contigs as starting scaffolds, then you should only submit the SQN file to Genbank and specify that scaffolding did not take place (otherwise NCBI will reject the AGP file).

 Now, navigate to http://www.ncbi.nlm.nih.gov.
 Create an account and/or login.
 Then, create a BioProject at NCBI by navigating to https://submit.ncbi.nlm.nih.gov/subs/bioproject/ and clicking on "New submission."
 Fill in the personal information for the submitter.

 Below, in italics are the responses that we typically give for a genome sequencing project.